 Since 2006, we have conducted a biennial employee satisfaction and motivation survey at all locations through an independent company, Ennova.
-Using Ennova ensures the results can be compared with other European businesses via the GELx.
+Using Ennova ensures the results can be compared with other global businesses via the GELx.
 And we have continuously implemented initiatives based on the findings of the survey, working to lift our results across the entire Palsgaard Group.

 Measurements of employee satisfaction and motivation from the last four surveys have consistently been above the GELx.
 Survey participants are asked to rate each parameter out of 100.
 Satisfaction and motivation was rated 75 in 2013, 74 in 2015, 77 in 2017 and 78 in 2019.
 The latest survey had a response rate of 99%.
 The results correspond with 'high job satisfaction and motivation'.
+Results are handled as part of our strategy and includes internal targets for 2025.